Vidhaeha/CA2Algorithms/MDFiles/Code.md

 Main
 1. Data Setup

-An array of Zombie objects is created, each with a danger level and a type.
+a collection of Zombie objects, each with a danger level and a type.
+These zombies are stored in a Binary Search Tree (BST), a linear array, and a hashmap to allow comparisons of different data structures.

-Zombies are added to:

-Binary Search Tree (BST) – to allow fast, ordered searches.

-Linear array (vector) – to illustrate simple linear search.

-HashMap (unordered_map) – for constant-time average lookup.

 2. BST Operations

-Insertion (tree.add): Adds each zombie in the BST, keeping the binary search property (left < node < right).

-Search (printZombieTypeByDanger): Traverses the BST to find a zombie by dangerLevel.
-This demonstrates O(log n) average-time search.

-Remove (tree.remove): Deletes a node from the BST, handling three cases:

-Node with no children (leaf)

-Node with one child

-Node with two children (replaces with in-order successor)

-Balance (balanceBST): Converts the BST into a balanced BST to ensure efficient future searches.

-Display (displayTree): Shows the tree sideways with indentation, representing depth visually.
+In the BST, zombies are added in a way that maintains the binary search property, which allows fast, ordered searches.
+Searching for a zombie in the BST follows the left or right branches according to the target danger level, demonstrating efficient logarithmic-time operations.

+The BST also supports deletion, handling all possible cases: leaf nodes, nodes with one child, or nodes with two children using the in-order successor.
+After deletion, the BST can be balanced to maintain optimal search performance.

 3. Linear Array Operations

-Search: Iterates over the array to find the zombie with the target danger level.

-Counts the number of steps to find the target.

-Demonstrates O(n) time complexity.

-Delete: Finds the zombie and removes it using vector::erase.

-Re-add: Adds the deleted zombie back to maintain data integrity.
+The linear array stores zombies sequentially.
+Searching involves iterating through each element until the target is found, demonstrating linear time complexity.
+Deletion is handled by erasing the element from the vector, and the deleted zombie is re-added to keep the dataset consistent.

 4. HashMap Operations

-Search: Uses unordered_map::find to locate the zombie by danger level.

-Average time complexity O(1).

-Delete: Removes the zombie using unordered_map::erase.

-Re-add: Restores the deleted zombie using operator[].
+The hashmap allows near-constant time lookup and deletion by using the danger level as the key.
+Searching uses find, deletion uses erase, and re-insertion is done with operator[], illustrating the efficiency of hash-based structures.

 5. Timing

-All searches and delete operations are timed using std::chrono in microseconds, showing the efficiency difference between:

-BST – logarithmic time

-Linear array – linear time

-HashMap – constant average time

-6. Purpose

-Compare search efficiency across data structures.

-Demonstrate deletion and re-insertion in BST, array, and hashmap.

-Show how balancing a BST improves search performance.

-Visually represent the tree structure for easier understanding.
+Finally, timing measurements for all operations are taken using std::chrono in microseconds.
+This setup provides a clear comparison of how the choice of data structure affects search speed, deletion, and overall performance, and also visualizes the structure of the BST for better understanding.

 <img width="550" height="442" alt="image" src="https://github.com/user-attachments/assets/ec201b27-67cb-4bdb-a017-bf4102855e87" />